 What is the procedure and what does it involve?

 Just like a Hip or a knee replacement, a Shoulder Replacement replaces the damaged joint surfaces with an artificial joint (Prosthesis).
 The joint is opened at the front of shoulder using a 10-12cm skin cut.
 Generally, I do this procedure with GA supplemented with an interscalene block to help with pain relief following your surgery.

 The primary aim of the surgery is to reduce the pain in your shoulder.
 After surgery, you will hopefully have more range of movement and improved function.
 As the name suggests, in a reverse shoulder replacement, the polarity of the joint is reversed.
 This is done to activate a different group of muscles that will compensate for the torn and dysfunctional rotator cuff, and help move the joint.
-This video shows movements after surgery.
+Patients generally get excellent result from this operation – This video 20190208_101311 shows movements after surgery.

 Osteoarthitis Right Shoulder on X-Ray

 Like with any other joint replacement, risks for a Shoulder Replacement include infection, bleeding, stiffness, dislocation, nerve damage, fracture and DVT.
 The probability of any of these complications happening is less than 10%.
 Like with other joints, Shoulder replacement will loosen out over a long period of time and may need to be revised.